T is back and this time she wants to tell you how to plan a DIY theme party on a budget.

 As a rule, I try not to make videos when my hubby is home.
 No one believes me, but he is LOUD!
 I cannot concentrate or get much done when he is around.
 Because of this, I hope my words are helpful when planning your next theme party!

-We are going to talk specifically about a 70’s Party here – but, you can apply these tricks to any theme party.
+We are going to talk specifically about a 70’s Party here – but, you can apply these tricks to make the perfect themed party planner for your next get together.

 You want to decorate the room to fit the theme of your party.
 Think more than just lava lamps and disco balls.
 The 70’s had way more going on than those two must have decorations.
 Visit your local fabric store and get some furry rugs to lay on your furniture.
 This gives the room a nice 70’s vibe.